Sivaji: The Boss

+This marks the final cinematography work of K. V. Anand due to directing films since 2005, which he debuted in Kana Kandaen as well as the final dialogue writing work of Sujatha before his death on 27 February 2008.

 Plot

-Sivaji Arumugam is a rich Indian software engineer, who returns to India after working for 10 years in the US.
-He aims to establish a non-profit trust called Sivaji Foundation, which is to include a network of quality hospitals and educational institutions that serve the poor free of charge.
-A highly influential political leader and industrialist, Adiseshan, who runs profit-making educational institutions and hospitals sees Sivaji as his deadly competitor.
+Sivaji Arumugam is a wealthy Indian software engineer who returns to India after working in the United States.
+He aims to establish a non-profit trust called Sivaji Foundation, which includes a network of hospitals and educational institutions that serve the poor free of charge.
+A highly influential businessman and political lobbyist, Adiseshan, who runs profit-making educational institutions and hospitals, sees Sivaji as a deadly competitor.

-In the process of establishing the Sivaji Foundation, Sivaji is forced to pay bribes to several government officials and ministers to get basic approvals and sanctions done, and is eventually forced to mortgage his property and sell his belongings when the bribes demanded become very high.
-Sivaji is dragged by the State Government (under political influence of Adiseshan) to the court when he starts sabotaging the Sivaji Foundation through his political influence, but at the court, he is forced to admit that he paid numerous bribes.
-The judge declares the verdict in favour of Adiseshan and shuts down Sivaji Foundation.

-Meanwhile, Sivaji falls in love with Tamizhselvi, a demure and traditional girl.
-Initially, Tamizhselvi and her family are scared of Sivaji's advances, but Sivaji soon manages to win Tamizhselvi's heart and her family's approval.
-However, when an astrologer checks Sivaji's and Tamizhselvi's horoscopes, he warns that their engagement will result in heavy financial ruin and further, their union will result in Sivaji's death.
+To start his foundation, Sivaji is forced to pay bribes to several government officials to obtain the basic approvals and sanctions.
+This eventually forces him to mortgage his property and sell his belongings to pay out the bribes.
+Meanwhile, Sivaji falls in love with Tamizhselvi, a demure and traditional girl who works as a saleswoman at a music shop.
+Tamizhselvi and her family are initially scared of Sivaji's advances, but he soon manages to win Tamizhselvi's heart and her family's approval.
+However, when an astrologer checks Sivaji's and Tamizhselvi's horoscopes, he warns that their engagement will lead to heavy financial ruin and their union will result in Sivaji's death.
 Tamizhselvi initially refuses the proposal due to her concern for Sivaji, but he calms her fears and convinces her to marry him.
-Sivaji, reduced to utter poverty, decides to play the game his own way.
-With the help of his uncle Arivu, Sivaji acquires evidence of 2 billion worth of illegal earnings in Adiseshan's possession and uses the documents to blackmail Adiseshan into giving him half the money.

-Adhiseshan traps Sivaji with 50 goons, but Sivaji trashes them and leaves with both money and documents.
-Using the amount, Sivaji further obtains details on people who have illegal earnings across Tamil Nadu and blackmails them to give him half of their illegal wealth.
-He then transfers the money to New York, where he gives it to the bank accounts of his friends around the world by hawala forgery.
-They then deposit the money as donations to the Sivaji Foundation, making the money usable and legitimate.
-Sivaji informs the Income Tax Investigation and Vigilance Department about the details of the illegal money held by the tax evaders (including Adiseshan) and gets them arrested on the same day.